What is the Entrusted Vision?

 Missions Cadence

-God has entrusted our church with people eager for missions work and the resources to regularly support 37 missionaries and church plants around the world.
-Next year we will start an annual missions cadence to prayerfully, financially, and physically support these ministry efforts with local, domestic, and international missions projects.
-God can also use it to help people discern and affirm God’s calling on their lives, living out passion over comfort.
-This is an outward focused approach to reach more people far from God so they will experience faith in Christ.
+God has entrusted our church with people eager for missions and the resources to regularly support 37 missionaries and church plants around the world.
+We are establishing an annual missions cadence to prayerfully, financially, and physically support these efforts through local, domestic, and international projects.

 Local Church Planting